 - 1. Attend work daily, be punctual and use well-planned, creative and engaging instructional plans every day - 2.
 Maintain safe and orderly schools by using prevention and intervention strategies, and by following the Newburgh Enlarged City School District's Conduct of Conduct - 3.
 Be respectful and courteous to students, parents and guardians, serving as role models for students - 4.
-Be knowledgeable about the policies of the Board of Education and administrative regulations and rules, and enforce them fairly and consistently - 5.
-Be knowledgeable about federal and state laws and regulations about the disciplinary process for students with disabilities - 6.
-Communicate policies, expectations and concerns, and respond to complaints or concerns from students and parents or guardians in a timely manner and in a language they understand - 7.
-Make sure that students are referred to the appropriate committees, departments, offices, divisions, agencies or organizations when outside support is necessary

-- 8. Keep parents and guardians informed of student academic progress and behavior, create meaningful opportunities for their participation, and provide regular communication in a language they understand - 9.
-Provide makeup work for students with lawful absences, including those students who are absent for disciplinary reasons - 10.
-Participate in required professional development opportunities - 11.
-Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn - 12.
-Confront issues of discrimination and harassment in any situation that threatens the emotional or physical health or safety of any students, school employee or any person who is lawfully on school property or at a school function - 13.
-Address personal biases that may prevent equal treatment of all students in the school or classroom setting - 14.
-Report incidents of discrimination and harassment that are witnessed or otherwise brought to the attention of the teacher, school counselor, student support services personnel, or other staff, to the principal, in a timely manner - 15.
+Be open to active participation in resolving conflicts through a restorative process - 5.
+Be knowledgeable about the policies of the Board of Education and administrative regulations and rules, and enforce them fairly and consistently - 6.
+Be knowledgeable about federal and state laws and regulations about the disciplinary process for students with disabilities - 7.
+Communicate policies, expectations and concerns, and respond to complaints or concerns from students and parents or guardians in a timely manner and in a language they understand - 8.
+Make sure that students are referred to the appropriate committees, departments, offices, divisions, agencies or organizations when outside support is necessary - 9.
+Keep parents and guardians informed of student academic progress and behavior, create meaningful opportunities for their participation, and provide regular communication in a language they understand - 10.
+Provide makeup work for students with lawful absences, including those students who are absent for disciplinary reasons - 11.
+Participate in required professional development opportunities - 12.
+Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn - 13.
+Confront issues of discrimination and harassment in any situation that threatens the emotional or physical health or safety of any students, school employee or any person who is lawfully on school property or at a school function - 14.
+Address personal biases that may prevent equal treatment of all students in the school or classroom setting - 15.
+Report incidents of discrimination and harassment that are witnessed or otherwise brought to the attention of the teacher, school counselor, student support services personnel, or other staff, to the principal, in a timely manner - 16.
 Principals: Follow up on any incidents of discrimination and harassment that are witnessed or otherwise brought to the Principal's attention in a timely manner in collaboration with the District Dignity Act Coordinator (DAC).